adik1025/student_2026/README.md

 # Introduction

-Nighthawk Pages is a project designed to support students in their Computer Science and Software Engineering education.
+Open Coding Society is a project designed to support students in their Computer Science and Software Engineering education.
 It offers a wide range of resources including tech talks, code examples, and educational blogs.

 GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.